In your browser, type in a search phrase, e.g., "Intel contract", and all documents containing that search phrase are shown in a hit list,

 Search words are highlighted, so you instantly see what you are looking for.

 Robotic Process Automation (RPA) lets you automate searches and the actions to be performed with the documents found with the search.
 For example, you could create a search robot (wizard) that would search for documents that have been sent to your inbasket in which the "Due Date" is "today".

-The robot can also perform actions, such as automatically approving documents, archiving old documents, or generating reports.
+The robot can also perform actions, such as automatically approving documents, archiving old documents, or emailing sales invoices to customers.